SimonaGra/Data_Importer.github.io/README.md

 #### Excel_Applications_2.github.io

+##### Open gif files to see instructions on how to use the application or just keep reading --

 ##### Data Importer -
 this application is designed to automate the process of data extraction from multiple files with a specific range and load into 1 new spreadsheet.